bnsdlr/adventofcode-elixir-template/README.md

 # Part One succeded in 0.001ms
 ```

-To get more examples run `mix help aoc.test`.

-This task will run all tests specified in the `test/0` function of the solution file.
+This task will run all tests specified in the `tests/0` function of the solution file.

-### Solveing
+### Solving

-Solve the specified solution.

 ```shell
 # example: mix aoc.solve --year=2025 --day=1